websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-inventory/inventory-management-reference-guide.md

 * When a quantity is moved between warehouses.
 * When a shipment is cancelled, the previously allocated quantities need to be returned.
 * Any update action to an inventory item.

+## Commerce 2.1

+Inventory Management is located in the _Control Panel_.
+To access Inventory Management, navigate to the _Control Panel_ &rarr; _Commerce_ &rarr; _Inventory_.

+The fields remain the same.

 ## Additional Information